AndrewJBateman/node-file-upload/README.md

 **/Ionic-Angular & /Ionic-React Frontends:**

-* Run `npm i` to install dependencies
+* `npm i` to install dependencies
+* I had to have a Google Chrome CORS extension activated for this to work
-* Run `ionic serve` & navigate to `http://localhost:8080/` or `ng serve` & navigate to `http://localhost:4200/` to run server.
+* Angular frontend: Run `ionic serve` & navigate to `http://localhost:8080/` or `ng serve` & navigate to `http://localhost:4200/` to run server.
 The app will automatically reload if you change any of the source files.
+* React frontend: Run `npm run start` & navigate to `http://localhost:3001/`
+* The apps will automatically reload if you change any of the source files.

 **/server-express Backend:**